sindresorhus/eslint-plugin-unicorn/docs/rules/new-for-builtins.md

 They work the same, but `new` should be preferred for consistency with other constructors.

-Enforces the use of `new` for following builtins.
+Enforces the use of `new` for following builtins:

 - `Object`
 - `Array`